 2. You haven’t explored all your repayment options

-If your income is low and you have federal student loans, explore your options for income-driven repayment (IDR).
-Repayment plans like Income-Based Repayment extend your loan terms to 20 or 25 years.
+If your income is low and you have federal student loans, rather than trying to defer payments, explore your options for income-driven repayment (IDR).
+This is an umbrella term that refers to federal student loan repayment options like Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR).
+While there are differences between these two plans, both can extend your loan terms to 20 or 25 years.
 Plus, they cap your monthly bills at 10 to 20 percent of your discretionary income.

-Note that these plans only apply to federal student loans.
+Note that IDR plans only apply to federal student loans.
 If you have private student loans, speak with your loan servicer to see if you’re eligible for a more flexible repayment plan.
-Either way, learn about all your options before committing to deferment.
+Either way, learn about all the options that may be available to you before committing to deferment.

-James Pollard, the founder of The Advisor Coach, wishes he started paying his student loans sooner:
+James Pollard, the founder of The Advisor Coach website, wishes he started paying his student loans sooner: